UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 **True or False**

-_2-fold cross validation is the same thing as using a validation set that's 50% the size of your training set._
+_2-fold cross-validation is the same thing as using a validation set that's 50% the size of your training set._

 <choice id="4">
 <opt text="True" >